loonghao/pypi-query-mcp-server/README.md

 - "Download the requests package with all dependencies to ./downloads folder"
 - "Collect all packages needed for Django development"

+### Download Statistics & Popularity Analysis
+- "What are the download statistics for the requests package this month?"
+- "Show me the download trends for numpy over the last 180 days"
+- "What are the top 10 most downloaded Python packages today?"
+- "Compare the popularity of Django vs Flask vs FastAPI"
+- "Which web framework has the highest download count this week?"

 ### Example Conversations

 **User**: "Check if Django 4.2 is compatible with Python 3.9"